kubernetes-sigs/cluster-api-provider-openstack/cmd/clusterctl/examples/openstack/README.md

 # Openstack Example Files
 ## Contents
-- `*.yaml files` - concrete example files that can be used as is.
+- `*.yaml` - concrete example files that can be used as is.
-- `*.yaml.template files` - template example files that need values filled in before use.
+- `*.yaml.template` - template example files that need values filled in before use.

 ## Prerequisites